richmahn/en_tn/1co/front/intro.md

 #### What was the city of Corinth like? ####

 Corinth was a major city located in ancient Greece.
 Because it was near the Mediterranean Sea, many travelers and traders came to buy and sell goods there.
-This caused the city to have people from many different cultures.
+This resulted in the city having people from many different cultures.
 The city was famous for having people who lived in immoral ways.
-The people worshipped Aphrodite, the goddess of love.
+The people worshipped Aphrodite, the Greek goddess of love.
 As part of the ceremonies honoring Aphrodite, her worshipers had sexual intercourse with temple prostitutes.

 #### What was the problem with meat sacrificed to idols? ####

-Many animals were slaughtered and sacrificed to the gods in Corinth.
+Many animals were slaughtered and sacrificed to the false gods in Corinth.
 Priests and worshipers kept some of the meat.
-And much of the meat was sold in markets.
+Much of the meat was sold in markets.
 Many Christians disagreed with each other over whether it was right for them to eat this meat, because it had been dedicated to a false god.
 Paul writes about this problem in 1 Corinthians.

 ## Part 3: Important Translation Issues ##